 - Chinese Beaker

-No way a crazy art story could collide with not ONE but TWO art crimes ALL occurring in less than 24 months of each other...
-RIGHT?!
+No way art encounters could collide with not ONE but TWO art crimes ALL occurring in less than 24 months of each other...

 More Connections Below: